-The district consists of an approximately 1.8 acre parcel located on the south side of Harding Road, about a halfmile east of Livernois Road.
-The north edge of the rectangular parcel rises above Harding Road but then gently slopes from the rear of the house to the southern edge of the property.
+The existing district consists of an approximately 1.8 acre parcel located on the south side of Harding Road, about a half-mile east of Livernois Road.
+The north edge of the rectangular parcel rises above Harding Road but then gently slopes to the southern edge of the property.
 Several bushes and smaller evergreen trees are at the top of the embankment along the road.
-A gravel driveway enters the property west of the house from Harding Road and runs straight back to the rear of the house.
+A gravel driveway enters the property from Harding Road and runs straight south.
 There is a cluster of large, mature trees at the northeast corner of the property, and scattered along the east and west sides.
 There are remnants of an orchard on the east side of the property towards the south.
 There is a small grassy area along the south edge of the property.
 Various types of fencing are placed randomly in the south half of the parcel.
-There are four buildings on the property, a house, a barn, a pumphouse and a shed.
+There are no buildings on the property.